YimanDeng/YimanDeng/README.md

 - 👋 Hi, I’m @YimanDeng
-- 👀 I’m interested in cool algorithms
+- 🌱 I’m currently a sophomore studying CS at Stanford University
-- 🌱 I’m currently studying CS at Stanford University
+- 👀 I’m interested in cool algorithms and CS theory
-- 💞️ I’m like learning new coding problems :)
+- 💞️ I’m like learning in Codeforces :)
 - 📫 How to reach me yimandeng0711@gmail.com

 <!---